Hello My Dear Readers!

 Thing you should not do

 Thing is, a foreclosure does not happen in a snap.
 There are several stages of a foreclosure, from the several notifications to the many other meetings and talks that you are allowed to have with your mortgage agent.
-So there should be no reason or you to absolutely lose your home in Hampshire Park when you are least ready.
+So there should be no reason or you to absolutely lose your home when you are least ready.

 To avoid making things worse than they are, there are things that you should not do.
 Here are some of them:

 - Don’t wait for the final notice of foreclosure.
 The very reason why your lender lets you know that you’re in danger is to give you enough time to get your act together, to explain things, and to make them understand what your current scenario is.
 So the moment you get the first notice, run off to your lender and discuss with them the options that are available to you.
+You can also see this interesting article for more tips and advice on this subject matter.

 - Bankruptcy should not be your first solution.
 Filing for bankruptcy sure will halt the foreclosure, but it has more adverse effects than it can possibly help.
 Filing for bankruptcy should be reserved as your last resort.